SwitchcraftUK/interview/README.md

 - Push the existing code to your new private repository `git push origin master`
 - Install the dependencies: `yarn`
 - Start the app: `yarn start`
-- Start the task and commit your changes

 ## The task